bcunni2/vds/SUPPORT.md

-#Support Reqeust
+#Support Request
-Please create an issue, we will add it to our Support Request action column, then the issue will be worked in the next sprint.
+Please create an issue, we will add it to our Support Request action column, then the issue will be worked in the current sprint.